All Episodes

 But there's not that much.

-There's, you know, one or two pretty significant items, but I think they can be reached.
+There's one or two pretty significant items, but I think they can be reached.

 Now it's really up to President Zelensky to get it done.

-And uh I would also say the European nations, uh, they have to Get involved a little bit, but it's up to President Zelensky.
+And I would also say the European nations, they have to get involved a little bit.

 Not that I want to be there, but I want to make sure it gets done.

-If you had to grade it on a scale of one to ten.
+If you had to grade it on a scale of one to ten?

-So I I think the meeting was a ten in the sense that we got along great, and it's good when, you know, two big powers get along, especially when they're nuclear powers.
+So I think the meeting was a ten in the sense that we got along great.

-You know, we're number one, they're number two in the world.
+They're number two in the world.

-And uh it's a big deal.
+And it's a big deal.

 That's a big deal.